shecodez/hello-world/README.md

 hello world,
 I like video games, coding, and Japanese food!
-I have been known on occasion to have a little coffee with my sugar.
+I also have been known on occasion to have a little coffee with my sugar.